logo

 ./configure --prefix=<directory>

-The wx-config script is essential for the platform dependent compiler switches. configure must find it, otherwise there's no chance to compile the program well. wx-config is searched in various standard directories.
+The wx-config script is essential for the platform dependent compiler switches. configure must find it, otherwise the program will not compile. wx-config is searched in various standard directories.
 If configure doesn't find your wx-config, start configure with the option

-The resulting executable (src/gui/maitreya) will be quite big.
-You can strip if you don't want debugging informations (strip src/gui/maitreya).
+The resulting executable (src/gui/maitreya8.bin) will be quite big.
+You can strip if you don't want debugging informations (strip src/gui/maitreya8.bin).

-The font "MaitreyaSymbols.ttf" from the directory "src/fonts" must be installed on your system.
+The font "Saravali.ttf" from the directory "src/fonts" must be installed on your system.

-This is done automatically by 'make install' (version 6 only) and can be done manually as follows
+This is done automatically by 'make install' and can be done manually as follows

 Free BSD

-WXGTK must be installed.
+wxGTK must be installed.
 It can be found in the section x11-toolkits.
-Unicode version of wxgtk 2.8 is recommended.
+Unicode version of wxgtk 3.0 is recommended.

-The script wx-config is named wxgtk2u-2.8-config.
+The script wx-config is named wxgtk2u-3.0-config.
 The configure command looks like

-Copy the font MaitreyaSymbols6.ttf from the source directory src/fonts to /usr/local/lib/X11/fonts/TTF and restart the application.
+If font installation with make install does not work you can install it manually instead: copy the font Saravali.ttf from the source directory src/fonts to /usr/local/lib/X11/fonts/TTF and restart the application.

 Windows Systems